 green_metadata_type – specifies the type of metadata that is present in the SEI message.
 If green_metadata_type is 0, then complexity metrics are present.
 Otherwise, if green_metadata_type is 1, then metadata enabling quality recovery after low-power encoding is present.
 Other values of green_metadata_type are reserved for future use by ISO/IEC.

-A.2 Syntax and semantics of Green Metadata SEI message carried in HEVC NAL units
+Syntax and semantics of Green Metadata SEI message carried in HEVC NAL units

 This clause describes the payload syntax and semantics if payloadType 56 appears in an HEVC NAL unit with nal_unit_type set to PREFIX_SEI_NUT.